Organ Donation Process

 The organ donation process helps save thousands of lives every year in the United States.
 Organ donors provide life-saving organs and tissues to patients suffering from severe organ failure, giving recipients a second chance at life.

-According to U.S. organ donation organizations, a single donor can save up to eight lives through organ donation and improve many more through tissue donation.
+According to U.S. transplant organizations, a single donor can save up to eight lives through organ donation and improve dozens more through tissue donation.
+Many individuals also choose to support patients through Living Organ Donation, blood donation, and other forms of medical giving.

 What Is Organ Donation?